|May 4th, 2011, 02:38||#1|

 As a beginner in airsoft, does everyone look for military simulation tactics or it could be just a easy going game with a bunch of people playing with a common objective but not doing any extreme military tactics (or does this depends on the fields and scenario/situation?).

 Also would you recommend buying a brand new airsoft gun or a used one to begin a possible long term commitment to airsoft?
-I was reading on the
+I was reading on the sticky and it seems like they recommended TM for a beginner because of its reliability and durability right out of the box.

 How about another brand like ICS (The specific ICS model i am looking at is ICS-64 MP5 A5 and it retails for under $300CAD, are there better selections of AEG for that price range in the classified section?) as I was interested in one of their cheaper guns to possible start out with and get the drift in airsofting before i invest in large amount of money.